ServiceNowEvents/knowledge2020-CCW2510/guidebook.md

 # The Script Step

-Right now, the Action is getting a sentiment score, but isn’t doing anything useful with it.
+Right now, the Action is getting a payload from the REST endpoint but isn’t doing anything useful with it.
 In this exercise, you will use a Script Step to parse the output of the REST step.

 Script Steps give you access to the full power of the ServiceNow platform.
 You can make calls to any server-side scripts (as long as they are available in your scope) and they give you the power to create new kinds of actions that don’t yet exist.